Cyphostemma juttae

-Cyphostemma juttae is a slow-growing succulent species of Cyphostemma from southern Africa, well known as an ornamental plant.
+Cyphostemma juttae is a slow growing succulent species of Cyphostemma from southern Africa, well known as an ornamental plant.

-The plant is also known as wild grape, tree grape, Namibian grape, Droog-my-keel and bastard cobas.
+The plant is also known as wild grape, tree grape, Namibian grape, Droog-my-keel, Jutta's Botterboom, and bastard cobas.

 This species can reach 6 ft tall and has large shiny leaves.
 It is a deciduous plant.
 It grows in an arid region of summer-rainfall, and it loses its leaves in the dryer winter.